 To exit the manoeuvre, simultaneously release both risers.
 The wing will then slightly surge forward and automatically return to normal flight.
-It is better to let go of the lines quickly rather than slowly.
+It is better to let go of the lines guickly rather than slowly.

-This is an easy descent technique to perform, but remember that the wing will stop flying, will lose all forward horizontal speed, and its reactions will change markedly when compared to a normal flight configuration.
+This is an easy descent technique to perform, but remember that the SKIN 3 P will stop flying, will lose all forward horizontal speed, and its reactions will change markedly when compared to a normal flight configuration.